 It probably goes without saying that cleaning supplies go under the sink.
 All of it – detergent, trash bags, sponges, etc… typically belong there.
 No food, no kitchenware; they have their own designated spaces designed to best accommodate them.

 An organized kitchen makes everyday living just a little easier.
-Whether you’re baking a cake or taking out the trash, having everything you need easily accessible in the right cabinets or drawers is a benefit of organization that all modern homeowners should enjoy.
+Whether baking a cake or taking out the trash, having everything you need easily accessible in the right cabinets or drawers is a benefit of organization that all modern homeowners should enjoy.